 Social and physical pain manifest equally in our mind (see Episode 8).

-The opposite of natural is not unnatuural but either supernatural or artificial.
-Neither seem to make sense when applied on human traits.
+The opposite of natural is not unnatural but either supernatural or artificial.
+Neither seems to make sense when applied on human traits.

 Poem: Wenn Herr K. einen Menchen liebte (When Mr K. loved a Human).